 competitors too.
 The challenging terrain and breathtaking scenery creates

 an awesome experience that will stay with you long after the aches and blisters

-The distances available are Half, Full and Double (the triple will be held again in 2017) You can enter all of these events as a
+The distances available are Half, Full and Double (the Triple will be back in 2019) You can enter all of these events as a

 solo or in a team (2 - 4 members).